Fusion-Party-Aus/Formal-Documents/Constitution.md

 3. The Association may only exercise its powers and use its income and assets (including any surplus) for its purposes.

+4. The Association may claim sole right to register in any electoral jurisdiction to the exclusion of an existing registered Branch.

+   1. When claiming this right, the Association must;

+      1. Provide formal notice to the Branch that is currently registered in the applicable jurisdiction, and

+      2. Provide formal notice to the Association’s Members.

+   2. Upon receiving formal notice from the Association, a Branch registered in the applicable electoral jurisdiction must;

+      1. Provide notice to its members of the notice given, should those members be managed separately to those of the Association.

+      2. Take formal action to either transfer or revoke their registration, as applicable, within 60 days of their receipt of the notice.

 ### 7. Not for profit organisation